sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

    - The web-az1.0 and webaz2.0 PRIVATE IP addresses will soon be configured as pool members for our Big-IP HA cluster.

-   - Big-IP1 and Big-IP2 are configured as a high availablity cluster across two separate availability zones.
+   - Big-IP1 and Big-IP2 are configured as a high availability cluster across two separate availability zones.
 Only the active Big-IP will have an Elastic IP address assigned.
 Configuration changes to the active unit will automatically propagate to the standby unit.
 During an outage, even one affecting an entire availability zone, the Elastic IP will 'float' over to the unit that is not affected.

    - BIG-IP Autoscale Instance is a single NIC deployment WAF with the MGMT IP address identified.